Goods and services tax (GST)

 Superannuation guarantee levy

-There was an amnesty to provide relief to employers who identified SG non-compliance issues relating to quarters ended 31 March 2018, provided voluntary disclosures was made to the Australian Taxation Office and any unpaid SG amounts for their employees was paid no later than 7 September 2020.
+There was an amnesty to provide relief to employers who identified SG non-compliance issues relating to quarters ended 31 March 2018, provided voluntary disclosures were made to the ATO and any unpaid SG amounts for their employees was paid no later than 7 September 2020.
 Those employers who did not take advantage of the SG amnesty will broadly, among other things, not be able to claim a tax deduction for the payment of underpaid SG and will be exposed to penalties.

-There is also no requirement to make SG contributions in respect of any “top up” amount paid to employees under the JobKeeper payment system (that is, any additional amount paid to employees on top of their ordinary wage or salary to make up AUD1,500 per fortnight).
+There is also no requirement to make SG contributions in respect of any 'top up' amount paid to employees under the JobKeeper payment system (i.e. any additional amount paid to employees on top of their ordinary wage or salary to make up AUD 1,500 per fortnight).

 The current SG percentage is 9.5% and will remain so until 30 June 2021.
 From 1 July 2021, the rate will increase to 10% and will progressively increase up to 12% from 1 July 2025.